polhenarejos/acme_email/README.md

 You can optionally protect the PKCS12 container with a passphrase.
 Since it contains your private key, **it is highly recommended** to protect the PKCS12 container with a strong passphrase.
 The client will prompt you for a passphrase before generating the PKCS12, if no `--pasphrase` is specified.
 If you aim at authomatizing the whole process, use the flag `--passphrase <the_passphrase>` to specify the secret passphrase.

+#### Using MAPI/Outlook authenticator
+MAPI authenticator allows to reply automatically the ACME Email Challenge without user interaction.
+The authenticator is able to manage the Outlook email client, previously configured, to receive, process and reply the challenge.

+How to use:
+1. Open your Outlook client **with Administrator privileges** (right click on the Outlook client --> Execute with Administrator privileges)
+2. Select the Inbox of the account to challenge with.
+Ensure that the connection with you IMAP provider is properly configured.
+3. Execute the client `cli.py` with `--outlook` and `--outlook-account ACCOUNT` parameters, where `ACCOUNT` is the name of your Outlook account.

+For example:
+`python cli.py cert -e address@domain.com --outlook --outlook-account MyPersonalAccount`

+* Due to Certbot limitations, Outlook must run with Administrator rights.

 #### Using interactive authenticator
 **IMPORTANT: This method is not recommended, as it does not performs any authentication check (such as DKIM or S/MIME).
 These checks MUST be carried out by the user manually.**